Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Results

 The coefficients that we find from this fitting procedure are shown in Table \ref{tab:tab7}.
 Finally we have included enough variables so that there is no statistically significant $URM$ grade penalty beyond those resulting from the missing data (blanks and missed quizzes) and the percent-scale grading whose F-grades are given a large effective weight.
 So we conclude that these three things produce the bulk of the grade penalty given disproportionately to students from underrepresented groups.

 We also note that the coefficient for the grade scale has changed sign.
 This might seem unusual but our examination of the databases and the grade calculations show us that instructors using percent-scale grading often include in their calculations some things that will increase their students' grades.
-Examples of the things some percent-scale instructors (but no 4-point scale instructors) have included are i) dropping each student's \textbf{two} lowest quizzes, ii) rescaling the final exam to increase all student's final exam grades, and iii) adding the same small fraction of grade points to each student's numerical grade before computing a letter grade.
+Examples of the things some percent-scale instructors (but no 4-point scale instructors) have included are i) dropping each student's \textbf{two} lowest quizzes, ii) rescaling the final exam to increase all students' final exam grades, and iii) adding the same small fraction of grade points to each student's numerical grade before computing a letter grade.
 Each of these things will raise the class-averaged grade but none of these were present in any 4-point graded databases.
 We expect that these things that various percent-scale instructors have done lead to the positive value of $b_{Percent Scale}$ after we have controlled for all of the negative-skewing effects of the low F-grades.
+We also note that controlling for these low F-grades in our model reduces $SBR^2$ at both the class level and the student level.
+This issue is well known \cite{Snijders1994} for a model variable that behaves differently at the student level (lowers course grade) than at the class level (may induce instructor to raise all grades) so we are cautious about over-interpreting the coefficients at this point.